-Nabi will return to its existing shareholders cash in excess of the \$54 million required to be held by Nabi under the terms of the Transaction Agreement, potentially through undertaking an issuer tender offer to be completed prior to the completion of the Transaction.
+Nabi will return to its existing shareholders cash in excess of the \$54 million required to be held by Nabi under the terms of the Transaction Agreement, through a dividend or return of capital prior to the completion of the Transaction.
 The cash balance presented as part of the pro forma adjustments reflects the cash balance expected to remain in Nabi after the return of capital and settlement of Nabi's obligations including the severance obligations discussed below.